NickHardeman/ofxFBX/README.md

 ![FBX version 7.4](ReadMeImages/teddy.mov.gif)

+Updated to maintain the hierarchy of the fbx file.
+Added getter / search functions.
+Not compatible with older versions of the addon.
 Currently supporting OSX, iOS and Windows Visual Studio.
-Tested with OF v0.10.
+Tested with OF >= v0.10.
 Please check older releases for compatibility with older versions of OF.

 Features include:
 * Multiple Animations with individual control